reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/common-parameters.md

 ### delay

-delay in milliseconds after each request
+delay after each request.
+It accepts a duration, i.e. 1ms, 0.5s, 1m etc.

 Adding a delay after each request is useful to apply some basic rate limiting to your commands (especially when using pipelines).